 Since leaving Steve Madden, she has freelanced and specializes in launching European and Latin footwear brands in North America.
 She travels often to Spain, Italy, Bangladesh and Mexico to scout factories and materials but says she is ready to perch in Beacon and would love to open a “hands-on footwear — particularly sandals — and hat-making shop, using eco-friendly materials and dyes, stitching rather than gluing, where possible.”

 With assistance from the Beacon Historical Society, Ronson has become a historian of local millinery.
 While Danbury claims to have produced more hats, Ronson believes that may be because its manufacturers kept better records.
 Certainly Beacon was the center of the industry in New York, especially in the 1920s.
 Ronson estimates that, at its peak, the city’s factories were producing 10,000 hats a day.

 “It was all bench work, the beginning of assembly-line industry, with set stations, clocking in and an emphasis on productivity,” she says.

 The last Beacon hat factory closed in 2005.
 Ronson says her goal is to bring some of the hat and shoemaking industry back to Beacon, but without the extensive use of chemicals that ended up in Fishkill Creek.

 The four-session Make-A-Hat workshop is $50, or $25 for students.
 Call 212-423-5870 to reserve a spot.Did you find this article useful or informative?
-Please consider a donation to support our work.
-Even $5 a month, charged automatically to your credit card, would be terrific.
+Please consider a contribution to support our nonprofit journalism.
+Our annual appeal has begun!
+All gifts of up to $1,000 through Dec.
+31 will be matched TWICE!
+Click here for details.
 We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.